-Last updated on June 26th, 2018 at 09:34 pm
+Last updated on August 8th, 2019 at 10:00 pm

-What Is Prosciutto
+What Is Prosciutto?

 The History Of Prosciutto

 Prosciutto is not only one of the most famous Italian foods, but it is also one of the oldest.
 Records show that as far back as pre-Roman times, in the San Daniele region of northern Italy, Celtic people began to master the art of curing meat with salt.
-Interestingly in the Parma region, the local poor people or peasants depending on how you care to refer to them were the leading proponents of prosciutto.
+Interestingly, in the Parma region, the local farmers were the leading proponents of prosciutto.

 How Is Prosciutto Made?

-What Is Protected Designation Origin
+What Is Protected Designation of Origin?

-The various types of food created across the world, are very important to both the culture of a region or country, and to the financial aspect.
-The European Union realized this and introduced the Protected Designation of Origin Policy.
-The purpose of this policy was to ensure that only products produced in specific regions were allowed to bear the name of that region.
+Traditional types of food are very important to both the culture and finances of a region.
+The European Union realized this and introduced the protected designation of origin (PDO).
+The purpose of this designation is to ensure that only products produced in specific regions are allowed to bear the name of that region.

 What Is The Best Way To Eat Prosciutto?

-To eat Prosciutto authentically, do not be tempted to use any cutlery, eat from the tips of your fingers, as this will ensure that the flavor and aroma remain intact.
-Do not remove it from the paper that it was sliced in unless your preference is to eat it with some mozzarella di bufala.
-Of course, the Italians are also experts in producing beautiful bread.
+For the most authentic prosciutto experience, do not use any cutlery; rather, eat with the tips of your fingers.
+This will help retain the flavor and aroma.
+Do not remove it from the paper that it was sliced in unless you prefer to eat it with some mozzarella di bufala.
+Of course, Italians are also experts in producing beautiful bread.

 What Is The Difference Between Prosciutto and Pancetta?